PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 **NOTE 2: The controller starts in safe mode!
 To make any changes you must disable it first!**

-I strongly recommend using Smashscope (either on a Wii or vanilla Dolphin) for all of this.
-Slippi will not run Smashscope.
+We strongly recommend using GCC Test Suite (GTS) either on a Wii or vanilla Dolphin for all of this.
+Slippi will not run GTS.
-You can get Smashscope from the Goomwave website.
+You can get GTS [from here](https://github.com/greenwave-1/GTS/releases/latest).
-When using Smashscope in Dolphin, make sure to **set all Wiimotes to "None" in the Controllers menu** or else the sticks will not display any movement.

-An alternative is Uncle Punch Training Mode 3.0.
-In the Training Lab menu, under General enable “Input Display”, and under Info Display enable “System LStick”, “System CStick”, and “System Trigger” as the first three rows.
+Previously we recommended SmashScope and Uncle Punch Training Mode 3.0 (now Training Mode Community Edition), but it is much easier to verify correct calibration on GTS.

 # PhobVision